Barclays to scale down retail bank operations in India

-MUMBAI Barclays (BARC.L) said on Wednesday it has decided not to book new retail loans in India, while maintaining its deposit business as part of a restructuring to focus on its corporate banking, wealth management and investment banking businesses.
+MUMBAI Dec 7 Barclays said on Wednesday it has decided not to book new retail loans in India, while maintaining its deposit business as part of a restructuring to focus on its corporate banking, wealth management and investment banking businesses.

 U.K.-based Barclays plans to sell its retail loan book of more than $580 million in the next six months to one year, a source with direct knowledge of the matter said separately.